 When you file for Chapter 7 or Chapter 13 bankruptcy, the court assigns a bankruptcy trustee to oversee and administer your case.
-To verify that the information in your bankruptcy paperwork is accurate, the trustee compares it against your supporting documents and examines you at a hearing called the meeting of creditors (also referred to as a 341 hearing).
-Read on to learn more about what documents you should bring to your meeting of creditors.
+To verify the accuracy of the information in your bankruptcy paperwork, the trustee compares it against your supporting documents and examines you at a hearing called the meeting of creditors or 341 hearing.

-If you forget to bring your identification or proof of Social Security number, your hearing will be rescheduled and you will have to come back at a later date.
+If you forget to bring your identification or proof of Social Security number, the trustee will reschedule your hearing, and you'll have to return another day.

 Your bankruptcy paperwork contains information about your income, assets, debts, and other financial affairs.
 To prove that all of the information in your bankruptcy petition is complete and accurate, you must provide certain supporting documents to the trustee.

 The amount of documentation you must bring to your 341 hearing will vary depending on your trustee, the rules in your jurisdiction, and whether you are filing for Chapter 7 or Chapter 13 bankruptcy.
 But some of the most common documents you may have to bring to your meeting of creditors include your: